bedops/bedops/docs/content/revision-history.rst

   * Previously, a chromosome record in a Starch archive would result in corrupted metadata, if the chromosome is larger than :code:`UINT32_MAX` bytes (~4.3GB) in size when compressed.
 This limitation is now removed, and a single chromosome (when compressed in a Starch archive) can be up to :code:`UINT64_MAX` bytes in size.

+* :ref:`starchcat <starchcat>`

+  * Previously, a chromosome record in a Starch archive would result in corrupted metadata, if the chromosome is larger than :code:`UINT32_MAX` bytes (~4.3GB) in size when compressed.
+This limitation is now removed, and a single chromosome (when compressed in a Starch archive) can be up to :code:`UINT64_MAX` bytes in size.

 =================
 Previous versions
 =================